 In general, small retailers are slowly losing out to large wholesalers with developed retail operations.
 Lately, the appearance of shopping centers (malls) has been significant and has prompted significant changes in the retail market.
-There are not many foreign retail chains yet, except Slovenian Mercator, French Interex (a discount house that attracts price-sensitive consumers), Croatian Velpro (cash and carry) and Konzum, and Serbian Maxi Market.
-These foreign retailers are being challenged by local food retailers (Bingo, AMKO and Merkur) that are consolidating and becoming increasingly competitive.
+The largest foreign retail chain, Croatian Konzum is being challenged by local food retailers (Bingo, Tropic and AMKO Komerc) that have consolidated their presence and are becoming increasingly competitive.

-Shopping centers import and distribute food and offer a great variety of fresh meat, exotic and new-to-market foods, and ready-to-eat foods.
-They also provide good professional service, restaurants with ready meals at favorable prices and a festive environment (entertainment for kids, clowns, and games/lotteries).
+Shopping centers import and distribute food and offer a great variety of fresh meat, exotic and new-tomarket foods, and ready-to-eat foods.
+They also provide good professional service, restaurants with ready meals at favorable prices and a festive environment (entertainment for kids, clowns, and games/ lotteries).
 Quite often, they organize in-store promotions and product tastings and provide small gifts with purchased products.
 A special discount is offered to faithful customers.
 Food items are also sold in a number of small independent groceries and open markets.